DeclanClifford/NLLLT/README.md

 ![title_page_image](https://github.com/DeclanClifford/NLLLT/blob/master/Theory/title_page_image.png)

 # What is it?
 A simple numerical nonlinear aerodynamic model based on lifting line theory.
 Uses one horseshoe vortex to model a straight rectangular wing of moderate to large aspect ratio.
+This model was created as part of my third year Individual Project at the University of Southampton, supervised by Professor Neil Sandham.

 # Theory behind the model